oar-team/kameleon/docs/source/grid5000_tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~

 Everything we want to build have to be specified by a recipe.
 Kameleon will read this recipe
-and it will execute the appropiate actions.
-Let's create a hello world recipe for kameleon.
+and it will execute the appropriate actions.
+Let's create a hello world recipe using Kameleon.
 Open a text editor and write the following::

      setup: